JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

 #### Ways to bump the version
 1. When you tag, the *patch* will automatically be bumped for the next build
 	- So if you Tag 1.2.0, the next build will be 1.2.1
-1. Use NextVersion.txt, when you want to bump major or minor
+1. Use NextVersion.txt when you want to bump major or minor
 	- i.e "2.0.0" > NextVersion.txt  -- will result in 2.0.0 being built
 1. Put the version number into a branch name and merge to master
-	1. For example if you want to bump major because of a breaking change, you can create a branch called `release-2.0.0`, which will build as `2.0.0-beta.1` automatically, once it is merged into master 2.0.0 stable will start being built
+	- For example if you want to bump major because of a breaking change, you can create a branch called `release-2.0.0`, which will build as `2.0.0-beta.1` automatically, once it is merged into master 2.0.0 stable will start being built

 If you have other idea's on how we could bump the version, let us know.
 Some ideas are using Git notes or detecting specific phrases in your commit messages.
 Like `Breaking:` would cause major to be increased.